-Compared to the rest of the Richmond market, the City Center submarket has higher rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Richmond market, the City Center submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 16 listings have come on the market, which means new listings are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 16 listings have come on the market, which means listings might be leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 13% of the listings in the City Center are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 This market is fairly equally mixed residential and commercial.
-Finance and insurance are the dominant industries in this market.
-Commute by walking is the most popular way to get to work amongst City Center residents.
+Finance and insurance are the dominant industries in this area.
+Commute by walking is the most popular way to get to work amongst City Center occupants.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.